-Although there isn’t a federal law regarding the legal use of hazards, every state has its own interpretation of when and where hazards should and should not be used.
-According to the American Automobile Association’s (AAA) Digest of Motor Laws, in most states hazard lights should only be used by emergency vehicles, if you’re in a funeral procession, if your vehicle is stopped or slowed down as a result of an actual traffic hazard (including when you’re on the shoulder with a flat tire or engine trouble), or when you’re forced to travel slower than 30 mph for safety reasons.
+Although there isn’t a federal law regarding the legal use of hazard lights, individual states have rules for their proper use.
+In Virginia, hazard lights should only be used by emergency vehicles, if you’re in a funeral procession, if your vehicle is stopped or slowed down as a result of an actual traffic hazard (including when you’re on the shoulder with a flat tire or engine trouble), or when you’re forced to travel slower than 30 mph for safety reasons.

 The lights should never be used to indicate that you’re only “dropping someone off,” or “parking (illegally) for only a few minutes.”
 Hazards should only be used to indicate to other motorists that there is an unavoidable traffic safety problem.
 If you are using your hazards for any other purpose, you could cause the safety issues they’re meant to avoid.

 It might not seem like a big deal to use your hazards in situations other than what is outlined by Virginia law, but risks include: